It’s true, thinking of your young child “helping” in the kitchen is not a pleasant thought for many parents, including myself.

 This may seem young to some, and for some children this might be too young.

-You know your child best, so you need to decide what you are comfortable with.
+You know your child best so you will need to decide what you are comfortable with.

-Children mature at different ages so this needs to be taken into account.
+Children mature at different rates and ages so this needs to be taken into account.

 Also, if your child has a disability or is delayed in certain areas, you may need to wait until they are a bit older.

-No matter what age you start letting your child “play” in the kitchen, remember to keep the activities to their level.
+No matter what age you start letting your child “play” in the kitchen, remember to keep the activities at their level.

 Doing The Dishes